ARgorithm/toolkit/docs/docs/cli.md

 ## Test

 The test command is used to run the argorithms in the server and observe the states.
-Here the states are not being printed as that can be long output.
-You can print the the states in json format using the `--output` or `-o` option.
+The states are not being printed in order to keep the output short.
+You can print the states in json format using the `--output` or `-o` option.
 By default, the data given in the configuration example is taken as input.
 By using the `--user-input` flag you can enter your own input to the argorithm.

 <div class="termy">
 ```console